 Your alumni can’t take it any more either.
 And their disconnecting in huge numbers.
 On average 40% of institutions report a worsening opt-out rate over the last five years.
 Only 6% report that fewer alumni are opting-out over that same time period.

 Our research shows that institutions that don't solicit new grads in the first year have an opt-out rate of 7% over the past five years.
-But institutions that solicit new grads more than twice in the first year have a 16% opt-out rate.
+But institutions that do solicit their new grads have an opt-out rate more of 16% - a rate more than double institutions that show restraint.
 (See all of our research here on this topic here.)